Links on Android Authority may earn us a commission. Learn more.

 The Galaxy S22 family is easily the biggest Android rival to Apple’s iPhone line.
 There are plenty of reasons for this, namely the fact that there are flagships at multiple price points, they’re available in a ton of markets, and they come with lengthy update commitments.

-It’s not all great though, as the base Galaxy S22 has a small battery for a high-end Android phone, and especially when compared to its bigger brother.
+It’s not all great, as the base Galaxy S22 has a small battery for a high-end Android phone, especially when compared to its bigger brother.
 We also thought the speakers could be better across the board.
-Nevertheless, these are the best iPhone 14 alternatives for most people and at the top of the list of the best Android phones you can buy.
+Nevertheless, these are the best iPhone 14 alternatives for most people and are at the top of the list of the best Android phones that you can buy.
+At least until February anyway, when the Samsung Galaxy S23 series launches and raises the bar for Android devices once again.

 2. Apple iPhone SE (2022)